Super Mario Bros. 2 (1988) – 4NG Premium Game Page | 4NERDS

 1989

-Europe and other PAL territories receive the game, extending the weird branch of Mario history to a wider audience.
+Europe and other PAL territories receive the game, extending this unusual branch of Mario history to a wider audience.

 1992